TRAIL INFORMATION

 Stumphouse Tunnel Road

 The bike park can be accessed from trailheads at both ends of the Stumphouse Passage.
-For now, the best access is from the parking lot on Stumphouse Tunnel Road. ($5 fee required)
+For now, the best access is from the parking lot on Stumphouse Tunnel Road. ($5 fee required/ $15 for larger vehicles)

 Ross Mountain Road

-A second parking lot on Ross Mountain Road is under construction and nearly finished. ($5 fee required when open)
+A second parking lot on Ross Mountain Road is finished. ($5 fee/ $15 for larger vehicles required)

 Read more here.